arieldalefe/ansible-hardening/README.md

 - Disable write permission for other users in logfiles of Linux Server
   - find /var/log -type f -exec chmod g-wx,o-rwx "{}" +

-If you have any sugestions, please let us know :+1: [ariel.dalefe@gmail.com]
+If you have any sugestions, please let me know :+1: [ariel.dalefe@gmail.com]